jpsca/proper/README.md

 - "Everyone is an adult here".
 	Run with scissors if you must.

-- Green coroutines over async.
+- Regular WSGI is great.

 # Sources of inspirations